microsoft/project-rome/iOS/reference documentation/MCDRemoteSystemDiscoveryManager.md

  Members                        | Descriptions
 --------------------------------|---------------------------------------------
-delegate | The delegate that will receive events from this [MCDRemoteSystemDiscoveryManager](MCDRemoteSystemDiscoveryManager.md). initWithDelegate | Initializes the [MCDRemoteSystemDiscoveryManager](MCDRemoteSystemDiscoveryManager.md) with a delegate. initWithDelegate:withFilters | Initializes the [MCDRemoteSystemDiscoveryManager](MCDRemoteSystemDiscoveryManager.md) with a delegate and a set of discovery filters. startDiscovery | Begins discovering remote systems. stop | Stops the active discovery.
+delegate | The delegate to receive events that result from starting a discovery. initWithDelegate | Initializes the [MCDRemoteSystemDiscoveryManager](MCDRemoteSystemDiscoveryManager.md) with a delegate. initWithDelegate:withFilters | Initializes the [MCDRemoteSystemDiscoveryManager](MCDRemoteSystemDiscoveryManager.md) with a delegate and a set of discovery filters. startDiscovery | Begins discovering remote systems.
+It will cause an existing discovery to restart. stop | Stops the active discovery.
-StartWithHostName | Attempts to find a system proximally using its IP address.
+StartDiscoveryWithHostName | Attempts to find a system proximally using its IP address.

 ## Properties

 ### delegate
 `@property (nonatomic, readonly weak, nonnull) id< MCDRemoteSystemDiscoveryManagerDelegate>* delegate;`

-The delegate that will receive events from this [MCDRemoteSystemDiscoveryManager](MCDRemoteSystemDiscoveryManager.md).
+The delegate to receive events that result from starting a discovery.

 ## Methods